laraXgram/Simula/README.md

 python src/generator.py
 ```

+## Development Phases

+### Phase 1 — In Progress
+**Objective:** Achieve full API method parity with the official version

+- [ ] Expand API methods
+- [ ] Ensure 100% compatibility with the official implementation
+- [ ] Align behavior and responses with the official client
+- [ ] Validate stability of newly added methods

+### Phase 2
+**Objective:** Client rewrite using Electrobun and desktop distribution

+- [ ] Rewrite the client using Electrobun
+- [ ] Improve performance and maintainability
+- [ ] Prepare cross-platform desktop builds
+- [ ] Publish desktop releases for:
+  - [ ] Windows
+  - [ ] Linux
+  - [ ] macOS

 ## Contributing

+> [!IMPORTANT]
+> Since the client is currently undergoing a rewrite, pull requests related to the `client` will not be accepted until further notice.

 Thank you for considering contributing to the LaraGram Simula!
 The contribution guide can be found in the [LaraGram documentation](https://laraxgram.github.io/v3/contributions.html).